amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 Interact with the mobile app, and gain insights by viewing the behind-the-scenes info in the browser's JavaScript console.
 Explore how the AWS resources are configured.

-1. Sign-up as new user in the hybrid mobile app, using your e-mail address
+1. **Sign-up as new user in the hybrid mobile app, using your e-mail address**
-1. Provide confirmation code from e-mail to validate e-mail and confirm registration
-1. Sign-in as your new user
+1. **Provide confirmation code from e-mail to validate e-mail and confirm registration** 1.**Sign-in as your new user**
+	- Review the output in the browser's JavaScript console.
-	- Notice all tokens returned from Cognito User Pools and AWS credentials returned from Cognito Federated Identities
+      - <span style='color:green'>How many JWT tokens are returned from Cognito User Pools?</span>
+      - <span style='color:green'>Which AWS credential components are returned from Cognito Federated Identities?</span>
-	- Copy/paste identity token into `http://jwt.io` and decode it to see contents
+	- Copy/paste the identity token into the JWT debugger at `http://jwt.io`, and decode it to see the base64-decoded content of the JWT.
 		- How long is the identity token valid for before it expires?
+    - Which attributes are encoded inside of the token?
-	- Copy/paste access token into `http://jwt.io` and decode it to see contents.
+	- Copy/paste the access token into the JWT debugger at `http://jwt.io`, and decode it to see the base64-decoded content of the JWT.
 		- How long is the access token valid for before it expires?
+    - Which attributes are encoded inside of the token?
+    - Which attributes are the same as the ones in the identity token?
+Which ones are different?
-1. Browse to "Resources" tab in the mobile app
+1. **Browse to "Resources" tab in the mobile app**
-1. Attempt to load locations “without Auth”
+1. **Attempt to load locations “without Auth"**
 	- Notice the exact HTTP request in the developer console and the headers sent.
 	- Notice an error is returned with a `401` status code.
 1. Attempt to load locations “with Auth”